Cykelero/Funnel.js/README.md

 `setSize` will accept one to three arguments, and map them automatically.
 If `height` isn't passed, it will default to the same value as `width`.
 If `units` is omitted, or isn't either “px” or “em”, it will be set to “px”.
 Finally, the unit is appended to the sizes before they are passed to the actual function.

 You probably guessed most of this simply by reading the code; that's half of the point of Funnel.js.
-Not only you can more easily write powerful argument triaging, but the end result will actually be a lot more readable that any custom code written just for a function.
-With a quick glance at the function signature string, you know exactly what the function expects.
+Not only can you easily write powerful argument triaging, but the end result will actually be a lot more readable that any code written just for a function.
+With a quick glance at the function signature string, you'll know exactly what the function expects.
 Neat!

 ## Getting started

 The code snippet above should give you a pretty good idea of how Funnel.js works.
-The next thing to read would be the [Overview](documentation/Overview.js), which will give you a quick tour of Funnel's signature syntax and filter functions.
+You should then read the [Overview](documentation/Overview.js), which will give you a quick tour of Funnel's signature syntax and filter functions.

-If you want more detailed information, have a look at the comprehensive documentation: [Using Funnel](documentation/Using%20Funnel.md), [Signature syntax](documentation/Signature%20syntax.md), and [Using filter functions](documentation/Using%20filter%20functions.md).
+If you want detailed information, have a look at the comprehensive documentation: [Using Funnel](documentation/Using%20Funnel.md), [Signature syntax](documentation/Signature%20syntax.md), and [Using filter functions](documentation/Using%20filter%20functions.md).

 ## Download